vatz88/blog/Setting-up-Ubuntu-on-Asus-Rog-GL552VW/README.md

 If you are new to Linux probably switching from Windows, getting Linux up and running on your system can be tiresome.
 Here, I have tried to list down the problems I faced while setting up my system along with their solutions.
 Also, I have added some extra things you might want to do as a developer.
 In the end I have added some useful Linux commands which will be helpful to you if you are a first time Linux user.
 I will be more specific towards the issues which may arise while installing and skip the common steps which you can find from a google search.
-I have Asus Rog GL552VW which comes with Nvidia graphics card and Windows installed.
+I have Asus ROG GL552VW which comes with Nvidia graphics card and Windows installed.

-### Installing Ubuntu
+## Installing Ubuntu

 **Issue:** Ubuntu stuck while booting